LG CordZero A9 vs. Dyson V10 Absolute Comparison

 LG picked up a lower percentage with seven and nine-inch hair but is much better at vacuuming eleven-inch hair.

-I don’t recommend either for cleaning heavy pet hair because some of it will wrap on the axles or roller (especially with long hair).
+I don’t recommend either for cleaning heavy pet hair, because some of it will wrap around the axles or rollers (especially with long hair).

 Edge Cleaning Comparison